rust-lang/rust/doc/tutorial.md

 to define a function that takes two arguments of type point—that is, it takes the points by value.
 But this will cause the points to be copied when we call the function.
-For points, this is probably not so bad, but often copies are expensive or, worse, if there are mutable fields, they can change the semantics of your program.
+For points, this is probably not so bad, but often copies are expensive or, worse, if copied data are in mutable slots, they can change the semantics of your program.
 So we’d like to define a function that takes the points by pointer.
 We can use borrowed pointers to do this: